Jimk72/Icarus_Software/README.md

 Fixed Issue with files having same name as mod.

+Fixed Issue of added mods not showing up in mods folder in UI.

 Removed Add Mod to Game button!

 Added more options when rightclicking an extracted mod: